mikkelme/Simula_SummerProject/README.md

          alt=""
          style="width:49%">
      <h5 align="center">
     Fig.5 - Stokes pressure max (left) and mean (right) variance along 300 evenly distributed radial lines for a decreasing CSF-width.
 For these simulations we used a flat interface and otherwise default geometry.
-The complete data is available at data_flat/txt_files/ps_radial_var.txt.
+The complete data is available at data_flat/txt_files/ps_radial_var.txt. [a relative link](brain_simulations).
     </h5>
 </p>